 When searchers are asking questions via these tools, they are intentionally and naturally speaking correctly based on their chosen language.

-#6: Why You Should Focus On Targetting Long Tail Keywords?
+#6: Why Should You Focus On Targeting Long Tail Keywords?

 #7: Keyword Research Tools

-There are numerous keyword research tools in SEO, but below are the top eight favorites to get you started.
+There are numerous keyword research tools in SEO, but below are the top eight favourite SEO and long-tail keyword tools to get you started.

 Google Adwords Keyword Planner – This FREE tool enables you to evaluate monthly global and local search volumes for keywords, an estimated cost per click, and competition levels.